dwulff/text2sdg/README.md

 Meier, D. S., Mata, R., & Wulff, D. U. (2021). text2sdg: An open-source solution to monitoring sustainable development goals from text. arXiv. https://arxiv.org/abs/2110.05856

-Depending on the use of the package, also consider referencing the following article.
+Depending on the use of the package, also consider referencing the following article:

-Wulff, Dirk U., Meier, Dominik S., & Mata, R. (2023).
-Using novel data and ensemble models to improve automated labeling of Sustainable Development Goals. arXiv. https://arxiv.org/abs/2301.11353
+Wulff, D. U., Meier, D. S., & Mata, R. (2024).
+Using novel data and ensemble models to improve automated labeling of Sustainable Development Goals.
+Sustainability Science. https://doi.org/10.1007/s11625-024-01516-3